ninagw3/Walrus_from_space/README.md

 ## Structure

 ### Data
-The data has been collected and is under .......
+All images used for this study are owned by [Planet](https://www.planet.com/) and therefore can not be made public.

 Data should place in a folder called `data`, in the same folder as `notebooks`.
+The data folder structure is explained at the end of the README.md.

 ### Notebooks
 The notebooks show all the different explorations taken.